Relationships & Sexual Education (RSE) at Greenlands Primary

 RSE Curriculum

-Throughout the term children will learn strategies to deal with conflict, their own strengths and selfesteem.
+Throughout the term children will learn strategies to deal with conflict, their own strengths and self-esteem.
 Children will have the opportunity to identify different roles and responsibilities in different families, looking at a variety of stereotypes.
+They learn about managing their friendships positively and strategies for when things go wrong.
 All of the lessons will be delivered in an age-appropriate way, including through books and stories, to meet the children's needs.

-Throughout term 6, each class will look at moving ahead, to a new year group, new teachers and the transition to secondary school.
-Life cycles and how babies are made and grow are treated sensitively and are taught to meet the children's need at an age appropriate level.
-All of the year groups learn about how bodies change and in Year 5 and 6 this includes puberty.
+Throughout Term 6, each class will look at moving ahead, to a new year group, new teachers and, for Year 6, the transition to secondary school.
+Life cycles and how babies grow and change into adults are treated sensitively and are taught to meet the children's needs at an age appropriate level.
+In Years 4, 5 and 6 this includes puberty.
 This topic links with the Year 5 Science curriculum when teaching children about life cycles, babies and puberty.

-In Year 6 we teach a separate sex education unit of work.
+In Year 6, we teach a sex education unit of work focussed on how a baby is conceived and develops.
 The content of this will be shared with parents at the beginning of term 6 and you will have the option to withdraw your child from this aspect of RSE.

 RSE Policy